This post contains affiliate links.

 Transylvanian Garlic

-Transylvanian garlic, also known as Romanian Red garlic or Romanian Rocambole garlic, is a hardneck garlic variety with bold, rich flavors.
+Transylvanian garlic is also known as Romanian Red garlic (Transylvania has been part of Romania since 1918).
+It is a hard neck garlic variety with a strong, bold flavor that becomes milder when cooked.
 It has medium to large bulbs with reddish-brown skins and often contains 6 to 8 large cloves.
-Transylvanian garlic is excellent for adding depth to stews, soups, and roasted meats.
-Its flavor becomes milder when cooked, making it a versatile choice for various recipes.
+Transylvanian garlic is excellent for adding a good garlic flavor to stews, soups, and roasted meats.
+We cannot, however, speak to any claims that it will ward off vampires.

 Turban Garlic